— Robert Frost, "Stopping by Woods on a Snowy Evening"

 In the 3.5 Dungeons & Dragons supplement The Book of Erotic Fantasy (a 3rd party supplement dealing expressly with sex and all its aspects in the terms of the d20 system), there is a spell called Shadow Life.
 It is distinctly separate from the theme of the rest of the book, as on its own it has no sexual connotations.
 It grants the target ( a recently-dead character) one extra day of life for every level the caster has.
 The flavor text is especially poignant.

-In the Complete Guide to Liches, one variety of Liches are granted eternal undeath, but rather an extension until they fulfill a task.
+In the Complete Guide to Liches, one variety of Lich is not granted eternal undeath, but rather an extension until they fulfill a task.

 Metal Gear Solid 4: Between his accelerated aging and the threat of the mutant Fox Die causing a pandemic, Snake knows he's not going to be around much longer, but he still has to take out Liquid first.

-Thane Krios of Mass Effect 2 is a Drell assassin who is dying of Kepral's Syndrome, a terminal lung disease that occurs in the Drell race.
+Thane Krios of Mass Effect 2 is a drell assassin who is dying of Kepral's Syndrome, a terminal lung disease that often occurs in the drell race living on Kahje due to high moisture content in the air.
 He has dedicated the final months of his life to only taking hit contracts on people he feels deserve to die.
 Then he joins Shepard's crew to do One Last Job: helping to save the galaxy from the Reapers.
 If he still lives in Mass Effect 3, he does One More Last Job: saving the salarian councilor from Kai Leng, at the cost of his own life.
+"That assassin should be embarrassed.
+He let a terminally-ill drell prevent him from accomplishing his mission."

 Hanbei Takenaka of Sengoku Basara suffers from Tuberculosis, a death sentence during the Sengoku Era.
 With his time limited, he devotes pretty much every waking minute to expanding Toyotomi's empire, and putting him in charge of Japan before his number comes up.